Gender Justice Issues

 What Are Girls’ Human Rights?

-Girls’ human Rights are articulated in the Universal Declaration of Human Rights, the Convention of the Rights of the Child and Convention on the Elimination of All Forms of Discrimination Against Women.
-Being both young and female, these international treaties are relevant to girls and lists their rights, ranging from social, economic, political, cultural rights and others.
+Girls’ Human Rights are articulated in the Universal Declaration of Human Rights, the Convention of the Rights of the Child, and the Convention on the Elimination of All Forms of Discrimination Against Women.
+These international treaties outline the rights of girls and gender-expansive youth—spanning social, economic, political, and cultural rights, among others.

 What are the Barriers to Securing Girls’ Human Rights?

 Adolescent girls face multiple levels of discrimination based on their age and gender, and other intersecting identities—such as ethnicity, sexuality, or disability.
-Girls’ disadvantage is also magnified by the violence, insecurity, unequal opportunities, harmful gender norms, and other systemic barriers that threaten their lives and rob them of their potential.
+Girls’ disadvantage is further intensified by the violence, insecurity, unequal opportunities, harmful gender norms, and other systemic barriers that threaten their lives and rob them of their potential.

-60 percent of undernourished people worldwide are girls or women (Women and Hunger Facts).
-And, if the current trend continues, one in three girls can expect to be the target of some form of gender-based violence during their lifetime.
+In fact, 60 percent of undernourished people worldwide are girls or women (Women and Hunger Facts).
+Andif the current trend continues, one in three girls can expect to be the target of some form of gender-based violence during their lifetime.
 This includes the more than 12 million girls who are married before the age of 18 each year—a practice that puts girls at higher risk of HIV, violence, and even death (World Health Organization).

 According to UNESCO estimates, around the world, 129 million girls are out of school, including 32 million of primary school age, and 97 million of secondary school age.